-Some of my research papers on poetry pedagogy and curriculum:
+Some of my research papers about poetry writing, poetry pedagogy and poetry’s place in curricula:

 Dymoke, S. (2017) ‘Poetry is not a special club’: how has an introduction to the secondary Discourse of Spoken Word made poetry a memorable learning experience for young people?
 Oxford Review of Education to link to this article: http://dx.doi.org/10.1080/03054985.2016.1270200